iMattPro/abbc3/README.md

 # Advanced BBCode Box

-Replace phpBB3's default BBCode buttons with icons in a customizable toolbar.
-This extension also adds many new and useful custom BBCodes giving users more ways to customize their posts, including BBvideo (embed videos from dozens of media sites).
-Custom BBCodes can be arranged and sorted in any order and assigned to specific user groups (such as Moderators and Admins only).
+Revamp phpBB3's default BBCode buttons with a sleek toolbar featuring customizable icons.
+Elevate your users' posting experience with an array of new custom BBCodes.
+With the Advanced BBCode Box extension, users gain new flexibility to personalize their posts, including the ability to effortlessly embed videos from numerous media platforms.

+Tailor your custom BBCodes to perfection by arranging and sorting them in any desired order.
+Moreover, with the option to assign specific custom BBCodes to designated user groups—such as Moderators and Admins only—you can ensure precise control and enhance the overall forum experience.

+Install Advanced BBCode Box today and unlock a world of enhanced formatting possibilities for your phpBB3 forum.

 [![Build Status](https://github.com/iMattPro/abbc3/workflows/Tests/badge.svg)](https://github.com/iMattPro/abbc3/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/8d41d4a3ec4e8a3e4e76/maintainability)](https://codeclimate.com/github/iMattPro/abbc3/maintainability)